Shopify/ecfg/README.md

 # ecfg

+**`ecfg` is nearly complete, but there are still some bugs.
+None of the known ones will compromise your data, as the encryption stuff is all basically identical to `ejson`.
+However, it might write out improperly formatted data, fail completely, etc. We originally intended to replace `ejson` with `ecfg`, but ended up never getting around to it.
+Caveat Implementor**

 `ecfg` is a utility for managing a collection of secrets, generally with the intent of committing them to source control.
 The secrets are encrypted using [public key](http://en.wikipedia.org/wiki/Public-key_cryptography), [elliptic